EbunoluwaAjani/dbt__/README.md

 - **Tested** – data quality is validated at every layer
 - **Scalable** – modular models that follow dbt best practices

-The models directly answer the business questions outlined in the assessment and are structured to reflect how analytics engineering is applied in real client projects at Xccelerated.
+The models directly answer the business questions outlined and are structured to reflect how analytics engineering is applied in real client projects.

 ## Business Use Case

-This assessment is based on a fictional Xccelerated webshop that sells a playful mix of tech‑inspired products.
+This project is based on a fictional webshop that sells a playful mix of tech‑inspired products.
 The data model and transformations in this project are built around the webshop’s customers, orders, and product catalog.

 The goal of the analytics model is to answer key business questions, including: